 A portion of the products manufactured in Canada using timber from our New Brunswick and Maine timberlands are exported to the United States for sale.
 Since 2006, Canadian softwood lumber exports to the United States have been subjected to export duties that were imposed under the Softwood Lumber Agreement between Canada and the U.S. (the "SLA").
 However, Acadian customers were not adversely impacted by the SLA, as export measures did not apply on shipments of softwood lumber originating in the Atlantic provinces or the mills along the U.S./Canada border in the Province of Quebec provided the shipment was covered by a Certificate of Origin.
 On October 12, 2015, the SLA expired.
-The SLA provided a standstill period of one year following the expiry of the SLA during which no trade actions could be imposed for the importation of softwood lumber from Canada to the U.S. In December 2016, the United States Department of Commerce announced its decision to initiate countervailing and anti-dumping investigations into imports of certain Canadian softwood lumber products.
-At the end of 2017, the U.S. Department of Commerce announced final countervailing duties and antidumping rates for most Canadian producers.
+The SLA provided a standstill period of one year following the expiry of the SLA during which no trade actions could be imposed for the importation of softwood lumber from Canada to the U.S. In December 2016, the United

+States Department of Commerce announced its decision to initiate countervailing and anti-dumping investigations into imports of certain Canadian softwood lumber products.
+At the end of 2017, the U.S. Department of Commerce announced countervailing duties and antidumping rates for most Canadian producers.
 In response, Canada launched initiatives under the North American Free Trade Agreement and with the World Trade Organization to review the new U.S. duties on softwood lumber imports.
-Trade negotiations between Canada and the U.S. continue with little visibility on any negotiated softwood dispute resolution.
-While strength in lumber markets, combined with supply side factors are broadly expected to continue to support a pass through of duties to the market, should Acadian's customers not be able to pass through these duties, the price of Acadian's harvested timber may be adversely impacted.
+While U.S./Canada trade negotiations continue with little visibility on any negotiated softwood dispute resolution, the countervailing duties and antidumping rates were updated in 2020.
+Strength in lumber markets, combined with supply side factors are broadly expected to continue to support a pass through of duties to the market.
+Should Acadian's customers not be able to pass through these duties, the price of Acadian's harvested timber may be adversely impacted.